mlargeaud/NavTOP/README.md

 HOW TO USE THE CODE:

   - Create or edit an input file.
-  - Open the script called "main" in MATLAB, and run the entire script.
+  - Open the script called 'main' in MATLAB, and run the entire script.
   - Provide the address to the input file through the shell, such as:
-    "input_files/test_cases/molniya/molniya.txt"
+    'input_files/test_cases/molniya/molniya.txt'
   - Propagation begins after providing an input file.
 When propagation is complete, 3 results figures appear (successive           positions plotted on main body's 2D map, orbital elements, and perturbing forces values through time)
   - Indicate when asked by the shell whether the results need to be saved or not ('y' for yes, 'n' for 'no').
   - If the results need to be saved, a folder having the same name as the case name is created in the 'results' directory,         where the input file, the 3 results figures and a file containing the entire propagation data are saved.
 In case the           folder already exists, the user will be asked if the results can be overwritten.
 If not, the results will be saved in an       'autosave' folder, and the user will be asked to modify the case name.